Cecilapp/Cecil/docs/4-Configuration.md

 ### content

-Where pages’ content files are stored and loaded file extensions (Markdown and plain text files).
+Where pages’ content files (Markdown or plain text) are stored.

 ```yaml
 content: